 2. I locked myself on a balcony in Spain

-Let’s continue chronologically and jump to year 2011.
+Let’s continue chronologically and jump to the year 2011.
 I had just moved to Spain, and I had rented a nice flat near Estepona.
 The only bad side with the apartment was its’ location too far away from my office, so I had to find a new place somewhere closer.
 The apartment hunt in Spain was just a little bit nerve-racking.

-Actually it was so nerve-racking, that one night I was so frustrated, that I had to go and cool off on the balcony.
+Actually, it was so nerve-racking, that one night I was so frustrated, that I had to go and cool off on the balcony.
 I was chatting with Daniel and told him I would be right back.
 Except that I wasn’t.

-There I was, locked on a 4th floor balcony in the middle of nowhere.
+There I was, locked on a 4th-floor balcony in the middle of nowhere.
 I had no keys, no phone, no nothing.
 At least I had my clothes on!

 For hours I was screaming and shouting for help in 3 different languages and got no reaction whatsoever.
 I was even thinking of climbing or jumping down somehow, as it seemed like I would be stuck in there forever.

 What happened next?
-Obviously I survived somehow, as I’m now here recalling this silly incident.
+Obviously, I survived somehow, as I’m here now recalling this silly incident.
 But who rescued me and how?
 You’ll find the answer here: Juliet without Romeo—Nightmare on a Balcony

-This is the community where I locked myself on the 4th floor balcony.
+This is the community where I locked myself on the 4th-floor balcony.
 Yes, I know it looks nice, but my balcony wasn’t facing the pool, nor was anyone around in November to help me.
 The whole place was practically empty, just me screaming on a balcony in three different languages!

-3. And then I was about to move in to a murder house!?
+3. And then I was about to move into a murder house!?

-Quite soon after this balcony incident I found a few nice flats that I could go to see.
+Quite soon after this balcony incident, I found a few nice flats that I could go to see.
 Finding an apartment around San Pedro de Alcántara wasn’t easy—I went to see tiny little flats that smelled like piss with huge rents.
-One realtor asked me to pay security deposit before even seeing the flat!
+One realtor asked me to pay the security deposit before even seeing the flat!
 What the heck?

-Of course I didn’t pay anything.
+Of course, I didn’t pay anything.
 And it was good that I didn’t, as it turned out that the whole flat didn’t exist.
 Nor did the address, actually.
 So I kept on looking, and THEN it happened; I found a real dream flat, and it was real!
 This time I went to check before contacting the realtor!

 Something was really wrong with this apartment too, though.

-For some reason I wasn’t allowed to go to view this apartment quite yet.
+For some reason, I wasn’t allowed to go to view this apartment quite yet.
 ‘It’s too messy’, the realtor said.
 What freaking excuse is that, may I ask?

 My situation was tricky, because this happened just before Christmas, and I was about to go home for a two-week holiday.
 I had to give away my current flat before leaving, and I didn’t want to be homeless.
-So I pushed and I pushed, and finally the realtor agreed to show me the flat.
+So I pushed and I pushed, and finally, the realtor agreed to show me the flat.
 Even if it was a little bit messy.

 A little bit messy???
-I entered the flat and it was full of police tape, and all walls, floors and furniture was covered with this weird black stuff.
+I entered the flat and it was full of police tape, and all walls, floors and furniture were covered with this weird black stuff.
 What the hell has happened here, I kept asking.

 Finally the realtor admitted that the previous tenant was a drug dealer.
 ‘But don’t worry’, he said.
 ‘He’s been taken to his home country and won’t bother anyone anymore’.

 I can’t believe I actually considered moving in!
 I really was, until I started having these nightmares, where my mum or a friend of mine was visiting me, and then some crazy drug dude would appear on the door with a gun looking for some drug money or whatever.
-Finally I realized that no matter how wonderful the flat and the location would be, it just wouldn’t be worth being scared all the time.
+Finally, I realized that no matter how wonderful the flat and the location would be, it just wouldn’t be worth being scared all the time.
 So I told the realtor I wouldn’t move in after all.

 And luckily I didn’t.
 Very soon after a friend of mine told me that she had seen the flat on television news.
 A prostitute had been killed there!
-Apparently the black stuff that the whole flat was covered with, is such stuff the police uses for finding blood stains.
+Apparently, the black stuff that the whole flat was covered with, is such stuff the police uses for finding blood stains.
 Holy crap!

 If you want to read the whole story, you can do it here: Moving Abroad?
 Be Careful When Renting an Apartment!